osboot/make-initrd/features/sshfsroot/README.md

 ## Boot parameters

+To mount root over sshfs, parameter `root=/dev/sshfs` should be specified.

 - `sshfsroot=[user@]<server>:<root-dir>` -- mount remote filesystem share from <server>:/<root-dir>
 - `sshfsopts=options` -- options that are passed to sshfs.